4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Related work

-There exist a large number of works focused on Inertial Odometry, sometimes even attaining a full SLAM pipeline (including loop closure).
-Particularly we are interested in approaches that use non-visual sensors, such as \cite{loam,floam,conlio,ekfrio,ekfrio2,_4drtslam,ntu4dradlm,_4dradarslam,efear4d,rivslam}.
-These works use a 3D LiDAR (LIO) or 4D radar (RIO) sensor together with an IMU to provide an odometry solution.
-The main technical advantage of these sensors over visual sensors (cameras) is their increased field/depth of view and robustness to adverse environmental conditions: in particular, both are immune to low light conditions, and 4D radar in addition offers robustness to fog, dust and rain.
-Moreover, 4D radar is uniquely capable of measuring the velocity of objects by leveraging the Doppler effect.
-Researchers have taken advantage of this to directly measure the robot's own velocity (``egovelocity'') \cite{ekfrio,ekfrio2}, something which has been shown to significantly improve the performance of odometry systems.

-Registration of incoming point clouds with respect to previous ones is a key technique used in odometry systems.
+Registration of incoming point clouds with respect to previous ones is a key technique used in 3D LiDAR and 4D radar odometry and SLAM systems \cite{loam,floam,conlio,_4drtslam,ntu4dradlm,_4dradarslam,efear4d,rivslam,4diriom}.
 In particular, the most widely used algorithm for aligning point clouds is Generalized Iterative Closest Point (GICP) \cite{gicp}.
+This algorithm calculates a distribution probability at each point based on its neighborhood, and optimizes a distribution-to-distribution scan matching function.
 In the case of radar scans, this is a more difficult task compared to LiDAR because of the lower number and density of points, as well as higher measurement noise/uncertainty in each point's position.
 For this reason \cite{_4dradarslam} proposed the Adaptive Probability Distribution variant of the algorithm (APDGICP), which leverages GICP's ability to make use of the spatial probability distribution of each point, calculating the required point position covariance matrices according to the radar specifications.
 However, this is still in essence an approach focused on individual points, without attempting to extract larger scale geometric features that may be more stable and robust for registration purposes.